maisjamil1/readingNotes401/read2.md

 # pytest
 The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.

+## Features
+- Detailed info on failing assert statements (no need to remember self.assert* names);

+- Auto-discovery of test modules and functions;

+- Rich plugin architecture, with over 315+ external plugins and thriving community;